canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 people will start reaching out to you, and you'll be able to land an interview which brings us to the final point.

-Once you're talking to a recruiter become their best candidate.
+Once you're talking to a recruiter, become their best candidate.
-Recruiters entire job is to recruit and they *want you* to join the organization.
-They'll have insights on what works and doesn't and while they can't give you the answers they will give you really strong hints of how to get to a position.
+Recruiter's entire job is to recruit and they *want you* to join the organization.
+They'll have insights on what works and does not and while they can't give you the answers they will give you really strong hints of how to get to a position.
 Treat them as the strategic partners they are and take their advice.